 Hooray for simple dishes!
 I came across this post for Tomato and White Bean Stew with Chicken Sausage on Domesticate Me the other day and thought, “What a wonderfully simple and delightful dish!
 I must make that immediately.”
 It reminded me of my favorite Penne Pasta with Sausage and Greens, but with beans replacing the pasta.
 I never thought about using beans in place of pasta, but it works so seamlessly with this dish that I might try it in more recipes in the future.
 Less carbs, more protein, and more fiber!
 White Beans with Tomato and Sausage wins!

-I made a couple small changes to the Domesticate Me recipe, most notably the type of beans used.
+I made a couple of small changes to the Domesticate Me recipe, most notably the type of beans used.
 Cannellini beans are awesome because they’re large and hold their shape well, but they were ridiculously expensive at my grocery store and I didn’t have time to cook them from dry.
 My other two options were Navy beans and Great Northern.
 Both are smaller than Cannellini, with Great Northern being the larger of the two.
 Navy beans are great for soups and stews where you want the beans to thicken the mixture up because they tend to break down and release their starches.
-Great Northern break down a bit too, but not quite as much as Navy, so I went with the Great Northern.
+Great Northern broke down a bit too, but not quite as much as Navy, so I went with the Great Northern.

 I used two links of leftover mild pork Italian sausage that I had stashed in my freezer, but you could use hot Italian sausage, sweet Italian sausage, or even chicken sausage like the original recipe.
 I used frozen spinach in place of the fresh (because I had it and it’s less expensive), and decided against adding any broth.
 I wanted my White Beans with Tomato and Sausage to be a thick, saucy compote-like mixture, so I avoided adding extra liquid.
 If you want it more like a stew, you can add some broth (chicken or vegetable would be best).